analogdevicesinc/libsmu/README.md

 They can also be built manually via the setup.py script in the regular python manner if libsmu has already been built and/or installed on the host machine.

+Note that they also require a recent version of cython to be installed when building from git.

 ##### Linux